 CEDAR RAPIDS, Iowa (AP) — There’s an art to opening an art museum.

-And 14 years after raging floods forced the University of Iowa to evacuate its riverfront storefront, the Iowa City institution is poised to fill a new space with artwork, of students, guests and intimate performances.
+And 14 years after raging floods forced the University of Iowa to evacuate its riverside storefront, the Iowa City institution is poised to fill a new space with artwork, of students, guests and intimate performances.

 The building will open to the public on August 26, with a ribbon-cutting ceremony and weekend celebration, including the inaugural exhibit, titled “Homecoming.”

 Last week, staff members began moving into their offices at the Stanley Museum of Art in Iowa City.
 But it will be some time before the collection’s 20,000 items – including Jackson Pollock’s iconic large-scale “Mural” – arrive in their new home.

 the Cedar Rapids Gazette reports that not only does the new $50 million, 63,000 square foot facility need to acclimate to protect the priceless collection, but it also needs to remove gases from building materials.

 For example, while most of the flooring is poured concrete on the first floor and white ash on the second and third floors, carpeting has also been installed.
 All of these surfaces and their protective treatments release chemicals into the atmosphere, said Lauren Lessing, the museum’s director since July 31, 2018.

 “When you design an art museum, you build a micro-environment inside that building that needs to be separate from the outside environment and carefully controlled,” she said.
 “We have an incredible HVAC system in the building, where we can very carefully adjust the amount of humidity, the temperature in the building.”